 Don’t send me time-sensitive pitches.
 I don’t care about news pegs like Father’s Day or Christmas or National Cupcake Day.
 I especially don’t care about them if you send me a story that’s pegged to one of these dates expecting a three-day turnaround.
 Most of our stories spend 4–8 weeks in production, so keep that in mind if you’re pitching something tied to a holiday or an anniversary — and know that most of our stories don’t have news pegs at all, so there’s never a need to force one that’s not really there.
 (But by all means feel free to send me stories related to topics that are on everyone’s minds — guns, healthcare, reproductive rights — stories that are timely because they’re topical, as opposed to stories that are pegged to a specific event.)

 Don’t send me reported pitches.
-Those should go through Narratively’s Submittable page, here.
+Those should go through Narratively’s other Submittable channels, which you can find here.

 The nitty gritty: